eponsonby/ATP-Support/job-announcement-playbook/details/duties.md

 ### Who May Apply

-Indicates in text who is eligible to apply to this position.
+Use this section to list who is eligible to apply to the job.
+We also use the text in this section to auto-populate the [**This job is open to**](../this-job-is-open-to) section.
+This section is only available if your TAS does not offer the hiring path multi-select option.

 #### Required
-Yes
+Yes, if your TAS does not offer the hiring path multi-select option.

+This section does not appear if your TAS uses the hiring path multi-select option.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__do">
   <h4><span class="fa fa-check"></span> Do</h4>
-  * Use the terms we have defined to seed the [This job is open to...](../this-job-is-open-to) section.
+  * Use the terms we have defined in the [This job is open to](../this-job-is-open-to) section.
 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
   * Do not include information that is not relevant to eligibility.
-See the following section for guidance.
+See the prerequisites section below for guidance.
 </div>
 </div>

 #### Prerequisites

-The Who May Apply section has contained eligibility information as well as a set of prerequisites for employment that have found new homes in the job announcement.
+In the past, the **Who May Apply** section included eligibility information as well as a set of prerequisites for employment.
+However, there are new sections in the job announcement for these ‘prerequisites’.
+See the guidelines below to know where to put information that should not be in the Who May Apply.

 ##### New field in API